Vasool Raja MBBS: Plot

 Vishwanathan, who perceives all this as symptoms of chaos, is unable to prevent it from expanding and gaining ground at his college.
 He becomes increasingly irritable, almost to the point of insanity.
 Meanwhile, Janaki becomes increasingly fond of Raja, who, in his turn, becomes unreservedly infatuated with her.
 Vishwanathan tries several times to expel Raja, but is often outsmarted by him.

 Margabandhu's senile father is admitted to the hospital, and all hope seems lost for him.
 Having threatened Margabandhu before, Raja's gang knows that he is a passionate board game player, and Raja orders a carrom board to come to the hospital.
 Raja and his gang play carrom, and Margabandhu's father miraculously wakes up and walks to the board.
 Raja and Margabandhu's father play against each other, and Margabandhu's father wins the match and celebrates.

 Upon recovery, Vishwanathan orders Raja to leave and brings police to throw him out, but everyone in the college protests and blocks the way.
 Vishwanathan tells the students the truth about Raja, but no one believes him.
 Vishwanathan promises to retain Raja if he answers all questions asked by the doctors in front of the entire university, a challenge Raja accepts.
 Despite preparing well, he is unable to focus as patient Zakir's condition becomes worse and he dies in Raja's hands.

 The next morning, Raja starts answering the questions well, but Vishwanathan stops the staff and says he will ask all the forthcoming questions.
 Raja is unable to answer and is shamed into leaving the college.
 He confesses the truth to everyone.
 Everyone except Vishwanathan is moved to tears by his speech.
-Immediately following Raja's departure, the brain-dead man miraculously awakens from his vegetative state; Janaki criticises her father for having banished Raja.
+Immediately following Raja's departure, Anand miraculously awakens from his vegetative state; Janaki criticises her father for having banished Raja.
 Vishwanathan eventually realises his folly.